LaunchCodeEducation/csharp-web-dev-curriculum/content/viewmodels/reading/viewmodels-intro/index.md

    ```
    {{% /notice %}}

    We are going to add [anchor tags helpers](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/built-in/anchor-tag-helper?view=aspnetcore-7.0) to the form.
-These tag helpers designate which controller and action methods to call.

 1. Add `asp-controller = Events` and `asp-action = Add` to the `<form>` tag to designate which method the form data should be sent to.
+We want our form to send data to the `Add` method that handles `POST` requests inside the `Events` controller.

 1. Add `asp-for` to `<label>` and `<input>` tags.
 This allows us to specify which form field corresponds to which property in our ViewModel.